Tips for Getting a Good Night’s Sleep

 Though we know the benefits of a good night’s sleep, that doesn’t always mean we have the ability to catch the proper amount of Zzz’s.
 Here are some tips to make sure you’re getting the right kind of sleep and enough of it:

 Put away your electronics.
 The artificial light from TV, laptops and smartphones has a direct impact on your sleep.
-Research shows that the light from these screens (“blue” light) has effects your melatonin levels, which help regulate your sleep and wake cycle.
+Research shows that the light from these screens (“blue” light) affects your melatonin levels, which help regulate your sleep and wake cycle.

 Have a sleep schedule.
 It’s important to go to bed and wake up at the same time each day (even on the weekends).
 Our bodies appreciate routines and a schedule also helps your sleep-wake cycle stay on track.
 In time, a sleep schedule will lead to you falling asleep faster and sleeping better.